-The only thing to write about is the Camino walk we just finished, between Porto, Portugal, and Santiago de Compostela in Spain.
-We finished a week ago but in my dreams, I am still walking — but through more surreal landscapes with an unlikely set of companions, and I am involved in adventures more fit for action movies than a pilgrimage.
+We finished the Camino walk between Porto, Portugal, and Santiago de Compostela in Spain a week ago but in my dreams, I am still walking — but through more surreal landscapes with an unlikely set of companions, and I am involved in adventures more fit for action movies than a pilgrimage.

 I can not explain my dreams.